 For 2016-17, 39,960 R&D tax credit claims were made.
 34,060 of these are in the SME R&D scheme, and yet there are still more claims to come as submissions remain open.”
 (Accountancy Age, 2018)

-Contact us TODAY for a #FREE no obligation #consultation to discuss your potential to claim.
+Contact us TODAY for a FREEno obligationconsultation to discuss your potential to claim.
 We work on a No claim No fee basis.

 Manufacturing and engineering projects can qualify for R&D tax credits